-- .17 Tangible capital assets are non-financial assets having physical substance that: - are held for use in the production or supply of goods and services, for rental to others, for administrative purposes or for the development, construction, maintenance or repair of other tangible capital assets; - have useful economic lives extending beyond an accounting period; - are to be used on a continuing basis; and - are not for sale in the ordinary course of operations.
-(PS 3150.05 (a)) - .18 Tangible capital assets include such items as land, buildings, equipment, furniture, computer hardware, computer software, vehicles, etc. - .19 Cost is the gross amount of consideration given up to acquire, construct, develop, or better a tangible capital asset, and includes all costs directly attributable to acquisition, construction, development, or betterment of the tangible capital asset, including installing the asset at the location and in the condition necessary for its intended use.
+- .16 Tangible capital assets are non-financial assets having physical substance that: - are held for use in the production or supply of goods and services, for rental to others, for administrative purposes or for the development, construction, maintenance or repair of other tangible capital assets; - have useful economic lives extending beyond an accounting period; - are to be used on a continuing basis; and - are not for sale in the ordinary course of operations.
+(PS 3150.05 (a)) - .17 Tangible capital assets include such items as land, buildings, equipment, furniture, computer hardware, computer software, vehicles, etc. - .18 Cost is the gross amount of consideration given up to acquire, construct, develop, or better a tangible capital asset, and includes all costs directly attributable to acquisition, construction, development, or betterment of the tangible capital asset, including installing the asset at the location and in the condition necessary for its intended use.
+Cost also includes the asset retirement obligations.
 The cost of a contributed tangible capital asset, including a tangible capital asset in lieu of a developer charge, is considered to be equal to its fair value at the date of contribution.
-(PS 3150.05 (b)) - .20 Fair value is the amount of the consideration that would be agreed upon in an arm's length transaction between knowledgeable, willing parties who are under no compulsion to act.
+(PS 3150.05 (b)) - .19 Asset Retirement Obligations Obligations associated with the retirement of tangible capital assets are accounted for in accordance with PS 3280, Asset Retirement Obligations (PS 3150.21(a)).
+An asset retirement obligation arises from a legal obligation associated with the retirement of a tangible capital asset.
+These obligations are predictable, likely to occur and unavoidable.
+For further guidance on Asset Retirement Obligations, please refer to the Ministry's Asset Retirement Obligations Accounting Policy and Implementation. - .20 Fair value is the amount of the consideration that would be agreed upon in an arm's length transaction between knowledgeable, willing parties who are under no compulsion to act.
 (PS 3150.05 (c)) - .21 Net book value of a tangible capital asset is its cost, less both accumulated amortization and the amount of any write-downs.
-(PS 3150.05 (d)) - .22 Residual value is the estimated net realizable value of a tangible capital asset at the end of its useful life to a government.
-(PS 3150.05 (e))
+(PS 3150.05 (d))

-- .23 Service potential is the output or service capacity of a tangible capital asset, and is normally determined by reference to attributes such as physical output capacity, quality of output, associated operating costs, and useful life.
+- .22 Residual value is the estimated net realizable value of a tangible capital asset at the end of its useful life to a government.
+(PS 3150.05 (e)) - .23 Service potential is the output or service capacity of a tangible capital asset, and is normally determined by reference to attributes such as physical output capacity, quality of output, associated operating costs, and useful life.
 (PS 3150.05 (f)) - .24 Useful life is the estimate of either the period over which a tangible capital asset is expected to be used by a government, or the number of production or similar units that can be obtained from the tangible capital asset by a government.
 The life of a tangible capital asset may extend beyond the useful life of a tangible capital asset to a government.
 The life of a tangible capital asset, other than land, is finite, and is normally the shortest of the physical, technological, commercial and legal life.
 (PS 3150.05 (g))